Driftini/Pancake/README.md

 A prompt will pop up, warning you that **proceeding will result in any unsaved data being lost.**

 Upon proceeding, the setup program will take up the entire screen.
-Here you can choose how to install Win103:
+Here you can choose how to install Pancake:
 * Copying the version packed in the installer to WINDOWS93
 * Fetching the latest version from the GitHub repo